robinlu0705/toy-robot-lib/README.md

   mover,
   righter
 );

+const upsDriver = new UPSDriver();
 ```

-`BaseRobot` is a base constructor helps you initialize your robot's state. `placer`, `reporter`, `mover`, `lefter` and `righter` are basic behavior helpers we provided.
-You can use any combination of the helpers to assemble your robot.
+`BaseRobot` is a base constructor helps you initialize your robot's state. `placer`, `reporter`, `mover`, `lefter` and `righter` are basic behavior helpers.
+You can use any combination of the helpers to assemble your robot constructor.

 ### Examples

-* [node cli](./examples/nodeCLI) - reads the commands from a test file and operates the default robot on a 5x5 table accordingly
+* [node cli](./examples/nodeCLI) - a command line interface implementation of Toy Robot Simulator

 ## Running The Tests